endoflife-date/endoflife.date/products/visionos.md

     link: https://support.apple.com/en-us/118202

 ---

-> Apple [visionOS](https://www.apple.com/visionos) is an operating system designed for their spatial computing platform, specifically for devices like the Apple Vision Pro.
-It integrates elements from iOS, iPadOS,
+> Apple [visionOS](https://www.apple.com/visionos) is an operating system specifically designed for Apple's spatial
+> computing device, the Apple Vision Pro.
+It integrates elements from iOS, iPadOS, and macOS, enabling users to interact
-> and macOS, enabling users to interact with digital content in a mixed reality environment.
-VisionOS supports new interaction paradigms such as eye-tracking, gesture control, and voice input, providing a seamless
+> with digital content in a mixed reality environment.
+VisionOS supports new interaction paradigms such as
-> experience for both virtual and augmented reality applications.
+> eye-tracking, gesture control, and voice input.